-According to the requirements of the European Union drinking water directive 98/83/EC pollutants like herbicides have to be monitored in drinking water.
+According to the requirements of the European Union drinking water directive 98/83/EC, pollutants like herbicides have to be monitored in drinking water.
 The currently demanded limit of detection (LOD) is 25 ng/L (25 ppt).
-To achieve this limit of detection with an entry level or midrange triple quadrupole mass spectrometer a larger volume of the water sample has to be enriched on a trapping column.
-Then, the compounds are eluted to the analytical HPLC column for separation.
-This work describes the method to enrich different trace level herbicides and the separation from each other.
-The performance of the system is demonstrated by the mass spectrometric detection of a suite of 28 neutral typical herbicides down to a LOD of less than 10 ppt.
+To achieve this limit of detection with an entry level or mid-range triple quadrupole mass spectrometer, a larger volume of the water sample has to be enriched on a trapping column.
+Then, the compounds must be eluted to the analytical HPLC column for separation.
+This work describes a method to enrich and separate different trace level herbicides.
+The performance of the system is demonstrated by the mass spectrometric detection of a suite of 28 common neutral herbicides down to an LOD of less than 10 ppt.